-Yasmine El Masri is a Research Fellow at OUCEA and a Hulme Junior Research Fellow in Educational Assessment at Brasenose College.
+Yasmine El Masri is a Research Fellow at Oxford University Centre for Educational Assessment (OUCEA) and a Hulme Junior Research Fellow in Educational Assessment at Brasenose College.

-Dr El Masri holds a DPhil in Education from the University of Oxford, a Master’s of Arts in Science Education and a Bachelor’s of Science in Biology from the American University of Beirut (AUB).
-Before coming to Oxford, Dr El Masri was a science teacher in secondary schools in Beirut and Abu Dhabi.
+In addition to her DPhil degree from Oxford, Yasmine holds a Master’s of Arts in Science Education, a Teaching Diploma for teaching science in secondary schools and a Bachelor’s of Science in Biology from the American University of Beirut (AUB).
+Before coming to Oxford, Yasmine was a science teacher in secondary schools in Beirut and Abu Dhabi.

 Yasmine led various externally funded projects, including a one-year ESRC GCRF Fellowship in 2017, during which she collaborated with a local NGO in Lebanon producing open source interactive science tasks in multiple languages for underprivileged students in the country, including Syrian refugees.